 Related article: Updating Bonnie’s backyard with a sleek and contemporary DIY fence

 Related article: How to add a pop of colour to your contemporary garden space

 Bonnie’ has a long wish list out here, including:

 - fully enclosed outdoor deck for entertaining with ceiling fans, heaters and more, which can be used year round

 - fire pit area with seating around

 - a deck or landing by the sliding door.

-While it would be nice to make all this happen at once, the renovations to date have already stretched the budget so we’ve had to prioritise our approach.
+While it would be nice to do all this at once, the renovations to date have already stretched the budget.
+So we’ve had to prioritise our approach.

-At the moment, all the dirt and grass from outside is getting trekked through the house (over her beautiful new floorboards), and it’s impossible to keep the house clean so Bonnie has decided a smaller open deck that extends from the dining area is the first priority.
+At the moment, Bonnie’s dining area is constantly getting dirty with dirt and grass from the backyard.
+So installing a small open deck that extends from the dining area is the first priority.